Anomymous2024/PointDreamer/Readme.md

 # PointDreamer:
-This repository contains the official implementation for the anonymous under-review paper: PointDreamer: *''Zero-shot 3D Textured Mesh Reconstruction from Colored Point Cloud by 2D Inpainting''*.
+This repository contains the official implementation for the anonymous under-review paper: *''PointDreamer: Zero-shot 3D Textured Mesh Reconstruction from Colored Point Cloud by 2D Inpainting''*.

 ## Install